scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION relies on existing intra-domain routing protocols, therefore SR can be one of the possible intra-domain forwarding mechanisms.
 A possible integration of its path-aware properties remains for now an open question.

+## SCION and LISP
+TODO: write a short paragraph

 ## SCION and Other Routing Approaches
 There is an increasing motivation to extend inter-domain routing beyond mere reachability.
 See for example {{I-D.trossen-routing-beyond-reachability}}, which provides a summary of some of the existing methods, and states that wider architectural approaches are needed.